comfort-mode-toolkit/cm-colors/README.md

 `--default-bg COLOR`

-Specifies the default background color when a CSS rule lacks an explicit background declaration.
-Accepts any valid color format.
+Sets the background color to use if one isn't specified.

 Default: `white`